Parallelization of Non-linear State-Space Models: Scaling Up Liquid-Resistance Liquid-Capacitance Networks for Efficient Sequence Modeling: Ablation Studies

 \section{Ablation Studies}

+For the ablation studies below, due to the extensive hyperparameter search required, we fixed the architecture to 6 layers of SSM blocks, each with 64 states, an input encoding dimension of 64, and a learning rate of $10^{-4}$.

+\paragraph{Motivation for LRC and Model with Constant Capacitance.} We considered models of non-spiking neurons, such as those based on electrical and chemical synapses.
+Electrical synapses can be modeled using continuous-time recurrent neural networks (CT-RNNs), but they tend to show degraded performance compared to models based on chemical synapses.
+In such models, part of the transition matrix is fixed, as in many state-space models (SSMs) before, and lacks input or state dependency, which offers nothing novel in this regard.

+Instead, we focused on models of chemical synapses, the so-called liquid neural networks, where the term \emph{liquid} refers to the input- and state-dependent dynamics of the transition matrix.
+These dynamics are non-linear.
+Within this family, Liquid Time-Constant Networks (LTCs) do not have saturation (or gating) terms in their dynamics of Eq.~\eqref{eq:ltc}, which is desirable for achieving stable behavior.
+Fortunately, their saturated (gated) counterpart, Saturated LTCs (STCs), does include such terms as in Eq.~\eqref{eq:stc}.

+We modified the model of STCs the same way as LRCs, achieving a diagonal Jacobian matrix (without the elastance term indicated in orange in the equations) and ended up with StcSSMs.
+This model has \emph{constant} capacitance, as assumed in models derived from chemical synapse dynamics.

+We compared this model against LrcSSM across the datasets, using a fixed setup.
+We found that LrcSSM outperforms StcSSM, highlighting the need for the non-linear membrane capacitance as shown in Table~\ref{tab:bioSSM}.

+\paragraph{Impact of Model Simplification.} We evaluated the LrcSSM model with a dense Jacobian matrix as well, where $\mathbf{A}$ and $\mathbf{b}$ have all input- and state-dependencies in the model, to compare performance and assess any potential trade-offs.
+We used the same architectural design as before to ensure a fair comparison.

+These results in Table~\ref{tab:dense_jac} show that empirically, we do not lose the expressive capabilities of LRCs by constraining the Jacobian matrix to be diagonal.
+We hypothesize that this is because the strict structure encourages the model to learn more efficient representations, while also enabling exact (rather than approximate) computations due to the design.

 \paragraph{Input- and State-dependency.} We conducted ablation studies to assess the importance of incorporating state-dependency in the state-transition matrix $\mathbf{A}$ and input-transition vector $\mathbf{b}$.
-Given the extensive hyperparameter search required, we fixed the architecture to 6 layers of SSM blocks, each with 64 states, an input encoding dimension of 64, and a learning rate of $10^{-4}$.
 As shown in Table~\ref{tab:inputstate_comparison}, the average results indicate that learning both input- and state-dependent transitions yields better performance.
 We also suggest that future work could treat these dependencies as tunable hyperparameters, as some datasets may benefit from both forms of dependency, while others may perform well with input-dependency alone.